pocl/pocl/doc/sphinx/source/development.rst

 Using cmake to build & install pocl
 -----------------------------------

-Most of the important stuff on using cmake is in the INSTALL file.
+Most of the important stuff on using cmake is in the install document, see :ref:pocl-install

 A few additional items:

 The